1. basic issues

 4.3 shareholders: many different voting procedures are possible

-The election process for their SB-seats can be different in different states.
+The election process for the SB-seats of the shareholders can be different in different states.
 In the same state it can be different for

 different company forms.
 As an example, here are 2 extremes:

 Example 2: The company is owned by the employees working there.
-These employees thus elect all shareholder
+These employees thus elect all SB‑members of the shareholders

-representatives and the employee representatives according to 4.2.a into the SB.
+and the SB‑members of the employees according to 4.2.a into the SB.

 4.4 chairperson of a SB